-This pencil set is suited for students and entry level artists.
+This pencil set is suited for students and entry-level artists.
 Soft, thick cores create a smooth colour laydown for superior blending and shading.
-A true art medium with thick, soft leads containing brilliant permanent pigments that are smooth, water-resistant and lightfast.
+The pencils are a true art medium with thick, soft leads containing brilliant permanent pigments that are smooth, water-resistant and lightfast.

 Colours are easily blended on all art surfaces to form an infinite variety of hues and shades.
 Their thick leads resist breakage so you may get as dramatic as you dare.

 As an alternative to using a pencil for sketching and illustration, have you considered using graphite powder?
 The Cretacolor Charcoal Powder is made using a special deep-firing method to produce a dense, rich charcoal.
 Develop large-scale drawings or mix with water and a binding agent for additional tonal effects.

 The graphite powder produces luminous light and dark shades of grey, it slides easily, smudges, blends, and rubs off like chalk.
 Fixative must be used on the final artwork and is suitable for wet or dry techniques on paper or canvas.
 Artist Kelvin Okafor is an avid user of the product, and his portfolio of drawings is spectacular.